 Dynamic Split Parameter Setting to Remove Silent Passages Hysteresis This setting can be used to adjust the level at which the gate closes relative to that at which it opens.
 Raising the hysteresis figure closer to or even above 0dB will have create more splits.
 Display gate threshold in media items If enabled, this causes faint lines to be superimposed on the selected media items to show the threshold level.
 Action to perform Split selected items will split only the selected item(s).
-Split selected and grouped items .
+Split selected and grouped items.
 This will use the selected item(s) to determine where along the timeline splitting should occur.
 It will then apply the splitting to these items and to all other members of the group as well.
-A group of items is defined by selecting them and pressing G , or by choosing Group, Group items from the media item right-click menu.
-Other options are: Add stretch markers to selected items, or to selected items and grouped items: stretch markers are explained in Chapter10.
-Add transient guide markers to items: this option causes transients guide lines (vertical broken lines) to be added to the selected items) items being split.
-Action to perfom Split selected items Split selected items Split selected items Add stretch markers to selected items Add stretch markers to selected items Add transient guide markers to selected items Leading pad: 0 ms Trailing pad: 0 ms Fade pad Remove silent areas This option should be enabled.
+A group of items is defined by selecting them and pressing G, or by choosing Group, Group items from the media item right-click menu.
+Other options are: Add stratch markers to selected items, or to selected items and grouped items: this option causes transients Pomovo silont areas guide lines (vertical broken lines) to be added to the selected item(s), without the items being split.
+Remove silent areas guide lines (vertical broken lines) to be added to the selected items Split selected and grouped items Add stretch markers to selected items Add stretch markers to selected items Add stretch markers to selected items Add stretch markers to selected items item(s), without the Image: Comparison of the selected items Remove silent areas Fade pads guide lines (vertical broken lines) to be added to the selected and grouped items Split selected and grouped items Add stretch markers to selected items and grouped items Add stretch markers to selected items item(s), without the items being split.
+Image: Compare the selected items and grouped items This option should be enabled.
+Note that when ripple editing is enabled it will guide lines (vertical broken lines) to be added to the selected and grouped items Add stretch markers to selected items Add stretch markers to selected items Add stretch markers to selected items Add transient guide markers to selected items Add transient guide markers to selected items Add stretch markers to selected items Add stretch markers to selected items and grouped items Add transient guide markers to selected items This option should be enabled.
 Note that when ripple editing is enabled it will be applied as silent passages are removed.
-Fade pads Enabling fade pads can ensure a smoother transition from/to silence Other settings Leave them as shown above.
-Presets Enables you to save and later recall any combinations of settings as presets.